nickerso/cellml-spec-sphinx-test/source/unit-element-item.rst

-   1. The units element inclusion digraph SHALL be a conceptual digraph defined for the purpose of the constraint in the next paragraph, and SHALL contain one node for every units element in the CellML Model.
+   1. The units element inclusion digraph SHALL be a conceptual digraph defined for the purpose of the constraint in the next paragraph, and SHALL contain one node for every units element in the CellML model.
 The units element inclusion digraph SHALL contain an arc from units element A to units element B if and only if units element A contains a unit element with units attribute value that is a units reference to units element B.